 In addition, and in line with both the last and new Ministerial Referrals, we will continue to review incident reports and conduct investigations (including reviews of disability service provision to people who have died) for DFFH funded disability supports as well as complete any such reviews or investigations already underway.

 Learn more about the complaints process, and assessments, conciliations and investigations.

 Whether you are a person with a disability, a family member or friend of someone with a disability, a staff member, carer, or a member of the community – you have the right to contact DSC with a complaint or even just for advice and guidance.

-If your complaint is out-of-scope as defined in the Disability Act 2006, DSC can help you find the right place to go with your complaint.
+If your complaint is out-of-scope as defined in the Disability Act 2006 (the Act), DSC can help you find the right place to go with your complaint.
 We have a ‘no wrong door’ approach and we’ll do our best to help you direct your complaint to the right place.

-For people with a disability and their families, DSC runs training and education sessions on individual rights and how people can make a complaint about a service provider.
-We also offer resources including brochures in multiple languages and formats.
+For people with a disability and their families, DSC has resources about how people can make a complaint about a service provider.
+These resources including brochures in multiple languages and formats.

-For service providers, DSC runs training and education sessions about promoting a positive complaints culture and the importance of supporting clients to make a complaint.
-We also offer resources including a Good Practice Guide and Complaints Guidelines to support these training sessions, and guidance on investigating allegations of abuse.
+For service providers, DSC has a number of resources about promoting a positive complaints culture and the importance of supporting clients to make a complaint, and the prevention of and responding to abuse.
+These resources including a Good Practice Guide and Complaints Guidelines.

 DSC has produced ‘Investigations: Guidance for Service Providers’, a booklet providing best-practice guidance to disability service providers undertaking internal investigations.
 Click here to access the booklet.

 More information about the investigation of disability service provision to persons who were receiving these services at the time of their death is now available.
 Click here to access information sheets and FAQs.